 Featured on PBS NewsHour, Poets & Writers, Publishers Weekly, PBS Illustrated, PetaPixel and Buzzfeed.

-Featured in a six month exhibition at the Center for Creative Photography accompanied by works by Edward Weston, at the Praxis Photographic Arts Center, and in the permanent collection of the National Portrait Gallery of the Smithsonian Institution.
+Featured in a six month exhibition at the Center for Creative Photography curated by Rebecca Senf and accompanied by works by Edward Weston, at the Woody Guthrie Center, at the Rockefeller Arts Center, at the Praxis Photographic Arts Center, and in the permanent collection of the National Portrait Gallery of the Smithsonian Institution.

 Published as the Amazon Best-Seller Children of Grass: A Portrait of American Poetry (Amazon | Barnes & Noble | Indiebound), and a winner of the Independent Publisher Book Awards' Gold Medal.